-Legal TermsWhen a coverage decision involves your medical care, it is called an "organization determination."
+Legal Terms egal Terms When a coverage decision involves your medical care, it is called a "organization determination."

 A "fast coverage decision" is called an "expedited determination."

 Step 1: Decide if you need a "standard coverage decision" or a "fast coverage decision".